FaithKwamboka/akan-name/README.md

 ## Description
 * THis is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.

-x-special/nautilus-clipboard
-copy
-file:///home/kwamboka/Pictures/Akan.png

-x-special/nautilus-clipboard
-copy
-file:///home/kwamboka/Pictures/Akan_1.png

 ## Setup/Installation Requirements
 * Open your terminal (CTRL ALT T)
-* Clone the project from github clone
+* Clone the project from github clone https://FaithKwamboka.github.io/akan-name/
 * Open the folder in your text editor prefferably VS-code (code .)

 ## Behaviour Driven Development